Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ## But Why Building Another Crawler?

-I wrote down my reasons in the [previous post](/rate-limiter-python-2/) on why I'm building this stuff from sctrach.
+I wrote down my reasons in the [rate limiter post](/rate-limiter-python-2/) on why I'm building this stuff from scratch.
 The short answer is that it seems simple until you try it.

 After reading through this project and implementing yourself,